tofu-tf/tofu/docs/hascontext.md

 ```

-A bit more complicated example, that shows lenses usage only in the functions that require them:
+A bit more complicated tofu.example, that shows lenses usage only in the functions that require them:

 ```scala:reset
 import cats._